neuralist/udacity-self-driving-cars/project-5-vehicle-detection-and-tracking/Project_Report.md

 ![Spatial binning](./report_images/spatial_binning.png "Spatial binning")

 The pixel intensity signature can be compressed a lot and still be useful.
 At 8x8, things are getting a bit difficult to discern.
-Thus, 16x16 is chosen to keep feature vector size reasonable.
+32x32 is chosen to keep feature vector size reasonable.
 Plots of the resulting vector of YCrCb channels for the test images are shown in the figures below:

 ![Binning vector cars](./report_images/binning_vector_cars.png "Binning vector cars")
 ![Binning vector not cars](./report_images/binning_vector_not_cars.png "Binning vector not cars")